-According to the court, the law holds non-licensed personnel to the professional standards of the nursing profession when they perform nursing tasks for which they
+According to the court, the law holds non-licensed personnel to the professional standards of the nursing profession when they perform nursing tasks for which they are not licensed.

-For a licensed nurse, however, there The patient's best interest is irrelevant must be proof that an injection was given improperly.
+For a licensed nurse, however, there must be proof that an injection was given improperly.
 The law simply will not reason backward from an adverse reaction and say that negligence must have occurred.
 Beavis v.
 Campbell County Memorial Hospital, 20 P. 3d 508 (Wyo., 2001).